Reapers Haunted Attraction and Maze of Terror at Chilliwack’s Fantasy Farms is one of the Lower Mainland’s most popular Halloween events in October.

 - Petey’s Pumpkin Patch – throughout the month of October.

 Of all the various annual events at the farm, Reapers is the largest and most famous.
 All the events are fun and interesting though in their own ways.
-See the Fantasy Farms website for more details.
+See our article about Fantasy Farms for more details.

 If you like Halloween attractions and are driving out from Vancouver, other haunted houses along the way are listed below.
 Just remember though that after standing in lineups you might only make it to a couple of places.

 - Rivers Edge: Knight’s Terror – at the Mission Raceway Park at 32670 Dyke Road during the last half of October.
-Admission is about $13 and the attraction is open most weekends in the second half of October as well as on October 30 and 31.
+Admission is usually about $13 and the attraction is open most weekends in the second half of October.
+(CANCELLED for 2020.)

-- Bear Creek Halloween Train – the Halloween Pumpkin Express and Haunted Forest Scream Train at Bear Creek Park in Surrey start the second week of October.
-Cost is around $11 or $12.
-In 2019 it runs from October 5 until October 31.
+- Bear Creek Halloween Train – the Halloween Pumpkin Express and Haunted Forest Scream Train at Bear Creek Park in Surrey.

 - Potter’s House of Horrors – also in Surrey, two of the Lower Mainland’s most impressive haunted houses are at 12530 72nd Avenue.
-Both are open for most of the month and prices range from around $10 to $16 per house for regular admission (although speed passes and combo tickets are also available).
-In 2019 Potter’s is open from September 27 until November 2.
+Both are usually open for most of the month.
+In 2019 Potter’s was open from September 27 until November 2.
+(CANCELLED for 2020.)

 For a list of other Halloween attractions and things to do throughout the Lower Mainland in October, click any of the following: